 We measure the grant date fair value of our service-based and performance-based restricted stock units issued to employees and non-employees based on the closing market price of the common stock on the date of grant.
 For restricted stock units with only service-based vesting conditions, compensation expense is recognized on a straight-line basis over the requisite service period.
 Compensation expense for restricted stock units with performance metrics, or PSUs, is calculated based upon expected achievement of the metrics specified in the grant, and is recognized using an accelerated attribution model over the requisite service period for each separately vesting portion of the award.
 No stock-based compensation expense is recorded for PSUs, unless it is determined to be probable that the related performance metrics will be met.
+In addition, a cumulative adjustment will be recorded in the period when the probability of achieving the related performance metrics is adjusted.
 Any PSUs that remain unvested at the end of the performance period will be forfeited.
 Forfeitures are accounted for as they occur.

-We measure stock-based compensation expense for stock options granted to our employees, directors, and non-employee consultants on the date of grant based on the fair value of the awards and recognize the corresponding compensation expense of those awards over the requisite service period, which is generally the vesting period of the respective awards.
+We measure stock-based compensation expense for stock options granted to our employees, directors, and non-employees on the date of grant based on the fair value of the awards and recognize the corresponding compensation expense of those awards over the requisite service period, which is generally the vesting period of the respective awards.
 Compensation expense for stock options with performance metrics is calculated based upon expected achievement of the metrics specified in the grant.

 We estimate the fair value of our stock options on the grant date using the Black-Scholes option-pricing model.
 The Black-Scholes option-pricing model requires the use of assumptions regarding a number of variables that are complex, subjective and generally require significant judgment to determine.
-The assumptions used to calculate the fair value of our stock options, including the Joint Venture, were:
+The assumptions used to calculate the fair value of our stock options, were: